2018 Chinese FA Cup final

 The 2018 Chinese FA Cup final was the final of the 2018 Chinese FA Cup, the 20th edition of the national football cup of China, the Chinese FA Cup.
 It was contested between Chinese Super League clubs Beijing Sinobo Guoan and Shandong Luneng Taishan.

 The final was contested in two-legged home-and-away format with the away goals rule.
 The first leg was hosted by Beijing Sinobo Guoan in Beijing at the Workers' Stadium on 25 November 2018, while the second leg was hosted by Shandong Luneng Taishan in Jinan at the Jinan Olympic Sports Center Stadium on 30 November 2018.

 In the first leg, Beijing Sinobo Guoan drew with Shandong Luneng Taishan 1–1 in front of 48,856 spectators, with a penalty scored each from Diego Tardelli for Shandong and Cédric Bakambu for Beijing.
 With 45,666 in attendance in the second leg, the match was level at 1–1 after goals from Beijing's Jonathan Viera and Shandong's Gil by half-time.
 In the second half, Beijing scored a crucial away goal through Zhang Xizhe.
-Although Diego Tardelli scored one late in the match, the full-time score stood at 2–2, and Beijing Sinobo Guoan won the final on away goals.
+Although Diego Tardelli scored one late in the match, the full-time score stood at 2–2, and Beijing Sinobo Guoan won the final on away goals, marking the club's first Chinese FA Cup title in fifteen years and fifth in its history.
 Through this cup triumph, Beijing Sinobo Guoan qualified for the group stage of the 2019 AFC Champions League, as well as the 2019 Chinese FA Super Cup.